 Our thanks to Misty Foster, blogger at Green Suitcase Travel for contributing to this article.

-Like our recommendations of eco-friendly hotels, tours and urban adventures in Vancouver and Victoria for environmentally conscious, discerning city travelers?
-Share and spread the word!
+Like our recommendations of eco-friendly hotels, tours and urban adventures in Vancouver and Victoria?
+Spread the word!